jwbe/beanstalk-microsite/src/content/pages/faqs.md

     summary: `Can't find the answers you are looking for?` }}>

-Please contact us with any further questions or feedback, we’d love to hear from you.
+See our detailed [FAQs](/service-faqs) for account holders or please contact us with any further questions or feedback, we'd love to hear from you.

   </Faq>